From Senegal to Washington, this soccer player is quickly adapting — and emerging as a star

-As he thinks back on this, Toure unlaces a pair of bright red cleats.
+As he thinks back, Toure unlaces a pair of bright red cleats.
 Episcopal’s afternoon practice has just ended, and the Maroon’s leading scorer — called “Papa” by most friends and teammates — is soaked in sweat.
 He has been on campus for almost nine months and appears at ease as he lounges on the bottom row of the bleachers next to the empty soccer field.

-This fall season has included thousands of high school athletes across the D.C. area returning to sports with a newfound gratitude.
+This fall season has included thousands of high school athletes across the D.C. area returning to sports with newfound gratitude.
 For most of them, the journey to get to this, a semi-normal season, has been long and complicated.
 For Toure, making it this far — to this practice, to Episcopal, to America — was exponentially more complex.

-“Everything Papa has done has happened in such a short period of time, getting adjusted to one thing after another,” Episcopal assistant coach Schillo Tshuma said.
+“Everything Papa has done has happened in such a short period of time, getting adjusted to one thing after another,” Episcopal assistant coach Schillo Tshuma says.
 “And we’re all so happy he did.
 We’re all so happy he made it here.”

 Lost in a phone